-If you are looking for ways to relax, unwind, and improve your sleep, struggle with joint inflammation, or simply like the idea of adding a warm, tasty beverage to your evening routine, this Golden Milk recipe is for you!
+If you are looking for ways to relax and unwind, improve your sleep, relieve joint inflammation, or simply like the idea of adding a warm, tasty beverage to your evening routine, this Golden Milk recipe is for you!

 5 Star Review

 “Oh my goodness, this was the best night drink I’ve ever had.”— Deborah —

 For centuries, healing golden milk has been used in Ayurvedic medicine (which originates in India) as an alternative remedy to soothe coughs, aches and pains, restlessness, and more.

 - Better Sleep.
 Amino acids (like tryptophan), minerals, and other vital compounds are shown to promote more restful sleep.